Special Sessions

 - Wearable sensor technologies;

-- Biocompatible and flexible materials for wearable sensors;
+- Biocompatible and flexible materials for wearable and implantable sensors;

 Sandra Costanzo, University of Calabria, Italy